mirisuzanne/mia/content/posts/code/misc/components.md

 more Shadow-DOM structure
 behind the scenes.

-I even like the results
+I was even inspired
-of experimenting
+by Eric's `<super-slider>`,
-with a JS-only custom property based on Eric's `<super-slider>`.
+to build something similar of my own.
 It's still experimental,
 and I still have a lot to learn
 (how do JS classes work?),